Howard County, Maryland: Politics and government

-Howard County has voted for the Democratic presidential candidate in every election from 1992 on, and has become increasingly Democratic in subsequent presidential elections.
+Howard County has voted for the Democratic presidential candidate in every election from 1992 on.
 In the 2020 presidential election, Democratic Party candidate Joe Biden received the highest percentage of Howard County's votes of any presidential candidate in the history of the county.
-The less-populated western and northern parts of Howard County lean Republican.
+The less populated western and northern parts of Howard County lean Republican.
 The more heavily populated southern and eastern parts are heavily Democratic.

-Although the county votes more Democratic in federal elections, it has a record of acting as a bellwether in state-wide elections since the late 20th century: Since at least the 1950s, Howard County has voted for the successful senatorial candidate in both Maryland’s Class I and Class III seats, and since 1998 the county has voted for the successful gubernatorial candidate, voting for Republican Bob Ehrlich in the 2002 gubernatorial election, Democrat Martin O'Malley in 2006 and 2010, Republican Larry Hogan in 2014 and 2018, and Democrat Wes Moore in 2022.
+Howard County has a record of acting as a bellwether in state-wide elections since the late 20th century: Since at least the 1950s, Howard County has voted for the successful senatorial candidate in both Maryland's Class I and Class III seats, and since 1998 the county has voted for the successful gubernatorial candidate, voting for Republican Bob Ehrlich in the 2002 gubernatorial election, Democrat Martin O'Malley in 2006 and 2010, Republican Larry Hogan in 2014 and 2018, and Democrat Wes Moore in 2022.
+Since 1984, the county has also voted for the state-wide presidential winner, a streak of 10 straight presidential elections.

 At the state level of government, Howard County is represented by nine Democrats in the Maryland House of Delegates and three Democrats in the Maryland Senate.
 One Democratic state senator from the county represents a district that spills into Montgomery County to the west, as do two Democratic state delegates.
+Another Democratic state senator represents a district that splits into Anne Arundel County to the south-east, along with two Democratic state delegates.

 From 1914 to 1968, Howard County was governed by a system of three elected commissioners with four-year terms.
 Prior to 1962, the only polling location in the county was located in Ellicott City.
 In May 1962, voters were offered a second location to vote, also in Ellicott City at the National Armory on Montgomery Road.
 Senator James Clark Jr. proposed a five-person County Council and a County Executive in 1965.
 In 1968, the county implemented a charter form of government.
 In 1984 a councilmanic referendum was approved, switching council from at-large representation to district representation.
 The County Council serves as the county's legislative branch; members also provide constituent service and sit as members of the Zoning Board and Liquor Board.
 The current Howard County Executive is Democrat Calvin Ball III, who was elected in November 2018 and took office on December 3, 2018.
-The county is entirely within Maryland's 3rd congressional district, represented by Democrat John Sarbanes.
+The county is entirely within Maryland's 3rd congressional district, represented by Democrat Sarah Elfreth.